weizhang25/OpenJudge/docs/building_graders/create_custom_graders.md

 )
 ```

+!!! tip
     Incorporate examples of good and poor responses when possible to improve consistency.

 #### Listwise LLM-based Example: Response Comparator

 For comparative evaluations, you can create graders that directly compare multiple responses:

 ```python